Burgh Castle Roman Fort at Great Yarmouth

 Did Boudicca come from Norfolk?

 Queen Boudicca, a great British heroine whose statue stands today on Westminster Bridge opposite Big Ben, ruled the Iceni tribe with King Prasutagus.
+It's possible she was the daughter of another tribal king.

 When the Romans conquered most of England in AD 43, they let Prasutagus continue to rule, but when he died in AD 59 or 60 they were outraged and insulted that he left wishes for his kingdom to be split in two, leaving half to Roman emperor Nero and the other half to Boudicca.